Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Power counting and renormalizability

 Now, consider a vacuum melonic diagram.
-We obtain a two point graph cutting one of the dotted edges.
+We obtain a two-point graph by cutting one of the dotted edges.
 Due to the structure of melonic diagrams, it is clear that if we cut an edge which is not a tadpole (i.e. an edge in a loop of length upper than one), we obtain a 1PR diagram.
-Cutting a first tadpole edge, we delete $d$ faces. $d-1$ of them become boundary external faces while the other one becomes an heart external face.
-We have then obtained a 1PI two points melonic diagram.
+Cutting a first tadpole edge, we delete $d$ faces. $d-1$ of them become boundary external faces while the other one becomes a heart external face.
+We then obtained a 1PI two points melonic diagram.
 Then to obtain a four points melonic diagram, we have to cut another tadpole edge on this diagram.
-However, it is clear that such a cutting delete $d$ internal faces, \textit{except} if the chosen tadpole is on the path of the opened heart external face.
-Indeed, in this case, the cutting $d-1$ faces (which become boundary external faces) for the same in dotted lines, and the power counting is clearly optimal.
-Moreover, due to the deletion, we created another heart external face, obviously of the same color as the one for the original two point diagram.
+However, it is clear that such a cutting deletes $d$ internal faces, \textit{except} if the chosen tadpole is on the path of the opened heart external face.
+Indeed, in this case, the cutting $d-1$ faces (which become boundary external faces) for the same in dotted lines, and the power counting is optimal.
+Moreover, due to the deletion, we created another heart external face, obviously of the same color as the one for the original two-point diagram.
 Recursively, we deduce the following proposition: